 Lastly, I’m not saying that investing in capital gains and earned income is bad.
 I actually think you should always and regularly invest in those types of income.

 What I am saying is that you should not forget to invest in building passive income as well.
-You should invest in assets that give you regular income, without much or very little effort on your part.
+You should invest in assets that give you regular cashflow, without much active effort on your part.

 So the question now is, what are those types of investments that give good passive income?
-Well that’s going to be the topic of another article here very soon.
+There are lot, among them are dividends from a business, rental income from properties, and royalty payments.